 Best Parlay Plays

 There are a few multiples you could play on this card.
 Just by coincidence, the two I like best both include James Krause.
-The first is available at 5Dimes, the second is on offer at 888Sport.

 My bet: $25 on Kyung Ho Kang winning (-345) + James Krause winning (-170)